Dog-Face-Development/Erin-Hunter-Book-Chooser/README.md

 ## Bugs, and Issues
 Who likes bugs?
 If you’ve found any feel free to let me know on the issues page and I will make sure to fix them in short order, and release those fixes in new releases.

+## Maintainer
+@willtheorageguy

+## A Quick Note
+The reason why (if you where wondering) none of the pull requests go through Travis CI or Circle CI before getting merged is because, first, I haven’t really figured it out yet (I’d love some help), second, the project is so small I don’t really need it (but I’d like it), third, I like testing out the builds myself, so it fits really well.
+An that’s why!